 - RF shielded room (3.5 metre x 2.5 metre)

 - High power testing bench equipped 15A single phase, up to 32A 3 phase.
 32A 3 phase variac.

 - Chemical room for printed circuit manufacturing and cleaning

-If you require technical assistance with your electronics, wish to borrow equipment or need discuss a new design please contact the Electronics Unit Manager.
+If you require technical assistance or advice, wish to borrow equipment or need to discuss a new design please contact the Electronics Unit Manager.

-To contact the Electronics Unit about a job please use the Work Management System.
+To submit a job to the Electronics Unit please use the Technical Workshop Work Management System web page.